-Figure 6 compares the actual and simulated values of output per worker and the real wage from 1770 to 1913.
+Fig. 6 compares the actual and simulated values of output per worker and the real wage from 1770 to 1913.
 The trajectories of both are accurately mapped.
-The simulated wage rate shows the two phases of British history clearly, and the timing of shift from the first to the second-which was not imposed in the estimation-is accurately replicated.
+The simulated wage rate shows the two phases of British history clearly, and the timing of shift from the first to the second - which was not imposed in the estimation - is accurately replicated.
 The model passes this fundamental test.

 The model also replicates the history of the other factor prices.
-The simulated profit rate reproduces the step pattern of the historical series (whether measured with real or nominal variables)-the comparatively low returns of the eighteenth century, the doubling between 1800 and 1840, and then stability to the First World War (Figure 7).
-Real land rents increased output in turn.
-Then capital was reduced until the original output was produced.
-The new capital-labour ratio and corresponding ratio of marginal products were computed.
-The elasticity of substitution was computed as the ratio of the percentage change in the capital-labour ratio divided by the percentage change in the marginal product ratio.
-The procedure was repeated with different changes in labour with little variation in the elasticity.

-rose slowly from 1770 to the 'great depression' (1873-96) when they stabilised and then slumped (Figure 8).
+The simulated profit rate reproduces the step pattern of the historical series (whether measured with real or nominal variables) - the comparatively low returns of the 18th century, the doubling between 1800 and 1840, and then stability to the First World War (Fig. 7).
+Real land rents rose slowly from 1770 to the 'great depression' (1873-1896) when they stabilised and then slumped (Fig. 8).
 This pattern is also captured.

-Finally, the model captures the history of the factor shares (Figure 9).
-The decline of labour's share during the first half of the nineteenth century is reproduced as is the increase later.
+Finally, the model captures the history of the factor shares (Fig. 9).
+The decline of labour's share during the first half of the 19th century is reproduced as is the increase later.
 The declining share of income accruing to land is very accurately reproduced, as is the history of capital's share.
-Like the profit rate, it went through three phases--a low level in the eighteenth century, a doubling in the first half of the nineteenth century, and then stability until World War I. The model was calibrated with shares for 1770 and 1860, so it is no surprise that they are reproduced.
+Like the profit rate, it went through three phases - a low level in the 18th century, a doubling in the first half of the 19th century, and then stability until World War I. The model was calibrated with shares for 1770 and 1860, so it is no surprise that they are reproduced.
 However, the timing of the movements between 1770 and 1860 were not imposed, and so the correspondence between actual and predicted values is evidence in favour of the model.
-The broad correspondence between predictions and historical trends between 1860 and the First World I is further confirmation of the model.
-This period provides a distinctly 'out of sample' test.
+The